 Many sparkling pink lemonades get their “pink” from food coloring, grenadine, or cranberry juice.
 I think you’ll agree that this recipe is ten times better because of the addition of fresh fruit syrup.

-Fresh strawberries and raspberries are simmered with lemon juice and sugar to make a very berry flavored syrup that adds so much more than natural color to your drink.
+Fresh strawberries and raspberries are simmered with lemon juice and sugar to make a very berry flavored syrup that adds so much more than a pink hue to your drink.

 Reasons to Love this pink lemonade

 It’s not overly sweetened.
 One of the things I like best about this drink is that it isn’t too sugary.
 I lean toward summer drinks that aren’t heavily sweetened because sugar masks the natural fruit flavors and besides, who needs the extra calories.
 Non-sugary drinks seem to be a trend right now, too.

 Carbonated seltzer drinks are super popular.
 If you’re a fan of the flavored seltzer drinks that are super popular right now (LaCroix, Bubly, Spindrift are a few examples), you’ll love this sparkling pink lemonade.
 The main ingredient is seltzer, which is sugar-free carbonated water.
 Water with bubbles!

 With vodka or without, it’s a refreshing beverage.
 With freshly squeezed lemon juice and fresh berry syrup, the end result is a very flavorful and light drink.
 And, of course, vodka is optional but nice.

 Make the fresh berry syrup (best if you make it ahead).
 The fresh berry syrup is easy to make and can be stored in the fridge.
 Simply simmer strawberries, raspberries, lemon juice, and sugar until the berries are super soft and mushy, and the mixture is syrupy looking.
 Strain through a fine mesh strainer to remove the seeds and pulp.

 Mix the remaining ingredients in when you’re ready to serve.
 The berry syrup is combined with more fresh lemon juice, lots of seltzer, and ice to make this delicious fizzy berry lemonade.

 - Make as much as you need.
-Make a half-batch.
-This recipe is easily halved.
+Make a half-batch or a double batch.
+This recipe is easily halved or doubled.

 - Use frozen berries instead of fresh.

 - Instead of seltzer, add a flavored carbonated water, like LaCroix.
 Some flavors that would work perfectly are Berry, Lemon, or Cran-Raspberry.